srimutyala/CarND-LaneLines-P1/writeup_template.md

 ![alt text][c1-HSV]![alt text][c2-HSV]

 The below images show the HSL transofrmations of our original images.
-We can see that the yellow lanenow shows up a white line with a bluish overlay.
-Though it also suffers from a lack of contrast as the lane approaches the white section, this image(& transformation provided better results without significant hurdles to overcome.
+We can see that the yellow lane now shows up as a white line with a bluish overlay.
+Though it also suffers from a lack of contrast as the lane approaches the white section, this image(& the transformation) provided better results without significant hurdles to overcome.

 ![alt text][c1-HLS]![alt text][c2-HLS]

-We now apply the appropriate color filter to filter as much as the non-lane marking features and convert to a grayscale image.
-The website http://colorizer.org/ can be very handy when adjusting the channel values manually and if you wnat to see how they correspond to different color spaces.
+I applied a couple of filters (exclude green & include blue) to extract as much as the lane markings while ignoring everything else and then convert to a grayscale image.
+The website http://colorizer.org/ was very handy when adjusting the channel values manually to see how they would affect the image & to also look at the corresponding values in each color space.

 ### 2. Edge Detection
-With the right color space selected, we apply an edge detection filter(I used Canny for this project) to retrieve the edges.
-We also apply a gaussian blurring filter to smooth the images before passing through the Canny filter.
+With the right color space selected, I applied an edge detection filter (I used Canny for this project) to retrieve the edges.
+I also applied a gaussian blurring filter to smooth the images before passing through the Canny filter.

 ### 3. Hough Transform
-We now define a region of interest for our edges image and pass that along to Hough transform.
-We use the lines returned from this transofrmation to draw lines on the image.
+I defined a region of interest for the edges image and passed that along to Hough transform.
+The lines returned from this transofrmation are used to draw lines on the image.

 To extrapolate the lines all the way, I made some changes to the 'draw_lines' method.
 First, I classified the lines into two buckets, left lane and right lane.
-I then calculated the slopes of each of tjose lines.
-I filtered out outliers from the slopes as debris on the road can looks like edges and hence could be used to draw the lane markings which could skew the lines.
+I then calculated the slopes of each of those lines.
+I filtered out outliers from the slopes as debris on the road can looks like edges and hence could be used to draw the lane markings skewing the lines.
 To avoid a lot of the jittery affect on the lane marking going from frame to frame, I calculated an average slope weighing in the length of the individual segments.

 ### Room for improvement

 A few shortcomings were encountered and though some were fixed before the initial submission a few remain Below is the list, their status & how I plan to overcome them in the near future.

 1. A line was drawn from the max Y point on a lane to the min Y point of a lane.
-This resulted in a lane that did not track the lane properly.
+This resulted in a lane that did not track the lane properly.<br/>
   Status: Fixed.
 I changed my approach from the above to finding the weighted average slope.
 This provided better tracking of the lane &  avoided drastic changes in the line draw from frame to frame.

- 2. The region of interest is defined with fixed values.
+ 2. The region of interest is defined with fixed values.<br/>
   Status: Fixed.
 I used a fixed region of interest for all 3 example videos.
 It worked fine for the first two and did not work with the challenge video.
 I changed my fixed region to a trapezoid with a generous width on the x-axis based off a fixed percent of the image size.
 This should now work well with inputs of different resolutions.

-  3. Incorrect lane tracking.
+  3. Incorrect lane tracking.<br/>
   Status: Pending.
 There is one spot(a frame or a few) in the 'SolidYellowLeft' file where my pipeline draws the right lane line that is a little off of the actual lane markings(Check 0:11 in the output video).
 I believe this is due to a horizontal white line on the yellow lane marker.
 I hoped to overcome that by excluding the outliers but it still remains.
 Any suggestions for improvement is appreciated.

-  4. The Challenge.
+  4. The Challenge.<br/>
   Status.
 Fixed.
 My original pipeline did not work well for this.
 Part of it was because of the fixed definition of my region of interest ignoring certain parts of the lane.
 Fixing item #2 on this list helped greatly towards solving this.
 However, there is a section of the road where the lines went haywire though they return to normal after passing that section.But, unfortunately, we would have had a catastrophic crash by then.
 Changing the color space provided better tracking over this patch of the road.

 ### Conclusion